Morales & Cerino, P.a. can help with the workers' comp settlement process in South Florida

 In some situations, an insurance company may offer (or an injured worker may request) a settlement to close a workers’ compensation claim.
-This is typically paid in a lump sum and will terminate an injured workers’ right to additional compensation for that same injury.
+This is typically paid in a lump sum and will terminate an injured worker’s right to additional compensation for that same injury.

 Workers’ Compensation Settlements: Lump Sum vs. Structured Payments